whlsxl/gql-generator-node/README.md

 });
 ```

-As `gqlGenerator` generated the queries for you, you don't need to write the query yourself, so your test will becomes:
+As `gqlGenerator` generated the queries for you, you don't need to write the query yourself, so your test will become:

 ```js
 const {queries} = generateAll(schema);